bianca9901/django-project/README.md

 ### Unsolved Bugs
 **Edit Reservation Issue:** I encountered an unresolved bug related to the Reservation feature, and I'd like to share my experience with it.
 Unfortunately, due to time constraints during the project, I wasn't able to fully implement all aspects of CRUD functionality in this area.

 The specific issue is the process of editing reservations.
 The original intention was for the reservation edit form to be prepopulated with the user's existing reservation details.
 This included accounting for the number of spots reserved and making sure they were correctly updated in the available spots count.
 For instance, if there were initially 10 available spots and a user reserved 5 spots, there should have been 5 spots remaining.
-If the user then attempted to edit their reservation by increasing the number of spots, the intention was to restore the originally reserved spots back to the available count (so that it's back to 10 in this example).
+If the user then attempted to edit their reservation by increasing the number of spots, the intention was to restore the originally reserved spots to the available count (so that it's back to 10 in this example).
 This step was crucial to ensure a proper user experience.
 For instance, if a user had initially booked 5 spots but then decided to edit the reservation to increase the number of spots to 6, without restoring their originally reserved spots, the system would incorrectly show the event as fully booked even though there were spots available.

 Despite multiple days attempting, I struggled to accurately incorporate this aspect of CRUD functionality.
 The challenge stemmed from various factors, including potential changes in the available spots due to other users reserving spots in the same event, making it difficult to track and manage the correct spot count for editing reservations.

 Now, I had to make a tough decision.
-The only solution left was to cancel a user's existing reservation and guide them back to the event reservation form, where they could see the updated available spots count and make a totally new booking.
-While this solution definetely is not ideal, I made sure to include clear and important messages throughout the  edit reservation process to guide users and provide them with the best experience possible.
+The only solution left was to cancel a user's existing reservation and guide them back to the event reservation form, where they could see the updated available spots count and make a new booking.
+While this solution is not ideal, I made sure to include clear and important messages throughout the edit reservation process to guide users and provide them with the best experience possible.

-I feel deeply dissapointed that I couldn't fully address this issue within the given timeframe.
+I feel deeply disappointed that I couldn't fully address this issue within the given timeframe.

 ---

 ## Features left to implement

-* Implement the "U" in CRUD for reservations, as mentioned in bugs section [here](#unsolved-bugs).
+* Implement the "U" in CRUD for reservations, as mentioned in the bugs section [here](#unsolved-bugs).

 * Allow authenticated users to filter the "Reviews" page to see their previous reviews.